Decision Making in Monopoly using a Hybrid Deep Reinforcement Learning Approach: Introduction

-We summarize the key contributions of the paper as follows: \begin{itemize} \item We consider all decisions that a player may need to make during Monopoly and develop a novel and comprehensive action space representation (\Cref{sec_action}). \item We design an enhanced state space representation (\Cref{sec_state}) and an improved reward function (\Cref{sec_reward}) for Monopoly, using which the learning agents converge sooner and to a better policy in contrast to previous attempts (\Cref{sec_relwork}). \item We develop a standard DRL-based agent (\Cref{sec_standard}) that learns winning strategies for Monopoly against different fixed policy agents.
-The standard DRL agent wins 25\% more games than the best fixed-policy agent. \item We devise a novel hybrid approach (\Cref{sec_hybrid}) to solve the complex decision-making task using DRL for a subset of decisions in conjunction with fixed policy for infrequent actions.
-During training (\Cref{sec_training}), we see that the hybrid agent converges sooner and to a better policy as compared to the standard DRL agent.
-Our experiments (\Cref{sec_results}) show that the hybrid agent outperforms the standard learning agent by 30\% in the number of games won against the fixed-policy agents. \item We develop a complete four-player open-sourced simulator for Monopoly (\Cref{sec_simulator}) together with three different fixed-policy baseline agents.
+We summarize the key contributions of the paper as follows: \begin{itemize} \item We consider all decisions that a player may need to make during Monopoly and develop a novel and comprehensive action space representation (\Cref{sec_action}). \item We design an enhanced state space representation (\Cref{sec_state}) and an improved reward function (\Cref{sec_reward}) for Monopoly, using which the learning agents converge sooner and to a better policy in contrast to previous attempts (\Cref{sec_relwork}). \item We develop standard DRL-based agents (\Cref{sec_standard}) that learn winning strategies for Monopoly against different fixed-policy agents.
+The standard DRL agents win at least 25\% more games than the best fixed-policy agent. \item We devise a hybrid approach (\Cref{sec_hybrid}) to solve the complex decision-making task using DRL for a subset of decisions in conjunction with fixed-policy for infrequent actions.
+During training, the hybrid agents converge sooner and to a better policy as compared to the standard DRL agents.
+Our experiments (\Cref{exp_results}) show that the hybrid agent outperforms the standard learning agent by more than 20\% in the number of games won against the fixed-policy agents. \item We develop a complete four-player open-sourced simulator for Monopoly (\Cref{sec_simulator}) together with three different fixed-policy baseline agents.
 The baseline agents (\Cref{sec_baseline}) are implemented based on common winning strategies used by human players in Monopoly tournaments. \end{itemize}